gwathlobal/CotD/src/README.txt

  - Humans are generally weak and frail.
  - Citizens of the City will mostly try to flee whenever there is an enemy in sight.
- - But beware of the military that will arrive later in battle.
+ - But beware of the military that will arrive later in the battle.

 --------------------
 THE MILITARY

- - The military is allied with the citizens of the City, but opposes both angels and demons.
+ - The military is allied with the citizens of the City but opposes both angels and demons.
  - All military units are capable of ranged combat.
  - You start as a Chaplain who can lead troops, reveal disguised enemies and provide divine protection to allies.
  - To win, kill all demons.
 But do not let angels stand in your way.